-- High blood pressure – A slightly high blood pressure during this time is normal.
+- Low blood pressure – The blood pressure will be low in the second trimester.
 However, if your doctor observes too much fluctuation then you may be kept under observation.
 The reason could be hypertension, which could a sign of preeclampsia or HELLP syndrome.
 Both of these are complications which require immediate treatment.

 - Round ligament pain – This is a jabbing pain which is felt in the groin or lower abdomen.

-- Difficulty in breathing – This is caused by the growing baby takes up more space, pushing against your diaphragm.
+- Difficulty in breathing – This is caused as the growing baby takes up more space, pushing against your diaphragm.

 - Symphysis pubis dysfunction – This is caused when the hormone relaxin, loosens the ligaments which hold the pelvic bones, too early.